iffse/pay-respects/README.md

 - ✏️ **Easy to write rules**: You don't need to know Rust.
 The rules are written in a TOML file!
 - 🎯 **Accurate results**: Suggestions are verified before being prompted to the user, no `sudo` suggestions when you are using `doas`!
 - 🤖 **AI Support**: AI comes in aid when there is no rule for your error!
 - 🪶 **Tiny binary size**: Not even 1MB!
-Even with all optional features, it's less than 3MB!
+Approximately 1MB with all optional features!

 ![pacman-fix](img/pacman-fix.png)